Laser capsulotomy: One Stop Clinic

 Will I have an anaesthetic?

-Anaesthetic, and sometimes pressure-lowering drops, are given by a nurse or technician.
 A contact lens may be placed on your eye to focus the laser beam and keep your eye open.
-This will cause minimal, if any discomfort.
+This may cause a small amount of discomfort.

 How long will I have to stay in hospital?